okelada/MSFS-LOD-Maker/README.md

   - Generation parameters are now published almost exhaustively.
   - Both decimation methods and parameters are now adjustable per lod level.
   - There is a results view with the generated vertices and polygons totals.
-    >___The vertices total is not what Asobo uses for LOD, but the accessors count in the gltf file, which also includes the vertex and/or face normals, etc in an indexed manner.___
+    >___The vertices total is not what Asobo uses for LOD, but the accessors count in the gltf file, which also includes the vertex and/or face normals, etc. in an indexed manner.___
   - Lod level collections visibility can be managed from the results view.
     >___Excluded content might not show up in the multi-exporter if 'visible_only' filter is active.___
-  - A 'Cleanup' function has been added, this will remove all generated lods.
+  - A 'Cleanup' function has been added, this will remove all generated 1-3 lods.

 **Generation**
   - Initial duplication of lod1-3 base collections is now based in a deep copy process similar to manual duplication in the outliner.
-  - Object location is guaranteed to be the same among lods.
+  - Object location and collision boxes are guaranteed to be the same among lods.
   - Processing can be 'progressive' (every new lod starting from its upstream predecessor), or 'recursive' (every new lod starting from lod0).
   - Lod3 is no longer treated differently.
-  - Once generated, lods are persistent (frozen) if unchecked, its name appearing between brackets in the results view.
-They will be kept untouched, which facilitates manual edition.
+  - Once generated, lods are persistent (frozen) if unchecked.
+This helps protect manual changes.
   - Exporting Asobo gizmos (collision meshes) and lights is supported.<br>
-    >___Asobo gizmos, as opposite of lights, must be parented to a mesh object in order for them to make it to the gltf.___
+    >___Asobo gizmos, as opposite of lights, must be parented to a mesh object in order to be exported.___

-  - Minsizes can be calculated as per SDK published curves, FWIW.
+  - Default minsizes can be calculated as per SDK published curves.
 They will be assigned per collection or per object, depending on the multi-exporter mode.
   - <span style="color:red">**Warning:** </span>___lod0 children will be renamed, both nested collections and objects.___<br>
     - Their names will be appended '\_LOD00'.<br>
     - Dot characters will be transformed to underscores.<br>